 There is a tremendous amount of conflict today about almost everything, it seems.
-With any issue we face, there are three or four sides, whether left/right/center or liberal/conservative/moderate.
+With any issue we face, there are three or four sides, whether left/right/center or progressive/conservative/moderate.
+People who have marginalized want their voices to be heard.
 Our society is fragmented, and it hinders our ability to create positive change.
-If only we had some guidelines that were universal, that all of us could apply so that we could find peace rather than conflict.
+If only we had some rules or guidelines that were universal!
+Then, all of us could apply them so that we could find peace rather than conflict.

 What Kind of World Do We Live in?
 What Kind of World Do We Want?

 Micah lived in a similar climate, full of corruption and division.
 His ministry took place in the Southern Kingdom under Ahaziah, one of the corrupt kings of Judah, and Hezekiah, who initiated some reforms.
-But Micah’s prophecy was directed primarily against Israel (the Northern Kingdom), who was enjoying a brief interlude of prosperity before the Assyrians came in to destroy, despoil, and deport.
-The average person didn’t see it coming, but Micah received his revelation from God’s spirit and offered some advice:
+But Micah’s prophecy was directed primarily against Israel (the Northern Kingdom).
+They were enjoying a brief interlude of prosperity before the Assyrians came in to destroy, despoil, and deport, so it makes sense that Micah’s preaching was not well received.
+The average person didn’t see it coming, but Micah predicted doom and gloom.
+In the midst of his harsh revelation from God’s spirit he also offered some advice:

 “He has shown you, O man, what is good; and what does the Lord require of you but to do justly, to love mercy, and to walk humbly with your God?”
 (Micah 6:8, NKJV) In the midst of his lament about the judgment of Israel, Micah provides three simple rules about how to live.